-Impacts on the supply chain and finance market
+Impacts in the supply chain and finance market

 "Military actions during Russia's invasion of Ukraine will disrupt global supply chains, affecting operations in a variety of sectors.
-The embargo on Russian exports, as well as Russia's retaliatory embargo on foreign imports, as well as Russia's reluctance to allow foreign goods to travel through its waterways and airspace during the conflict, might disrupt the global supply chain.
+The embargo on Russian 3 ports, as well as Russia's retaliatory embargo on foreign imports, as well as Russia's reluctance to allow foreign goods to travel through its waterways and airspace during the conflict, might disrupt se global supply chain.
 It has the potential to generate scarcity and raise the price of imported items.
-Companies have predicted that the disruption created by cross-border blockades and trade prohibitions will result in supply hoarding, resulting in higher pricing.
-Additionally, commercial flight limitations along the Ukraine-Russian border (Siddi, 2020), as well as intensified security inspections at refugee camps in neighboring countries, may hamper freight flow and border operations, as border authorities process refugees before responding to crossborder products.
-This will exacerbate the global supply chain disruption and drive up import prices.
+Companies have predicted that the disruption created by cross-border blockades and trade prohibitions will result in supply hoarding, resp ting in higher pricing.
+Additionally, commercial flight limitations along the Ukraine-Russian border (Siddi, 2020), as well as intensified security inspections at refugee camps in neighboring countries, may hamper freight flow and border operations, as boarer authorities process refugees before responding to crossborder products.
+This will exacerbate the global supply chain disruption and drive up import security inspection and